 This is a one-of-a-kind place to experience and particularly easy to reach since it’s close to Bangkok.
 Try it out if you have a day to spare and let us know about your adventure.

 The Maeklong Railway Market is in the Muang Samut Songkhram District, which hugs the Gulf of Thailand’s coastline southwest of Bangkok.
-It’s a 60 km or roughly an hour and half drive past the Motorway 9 (Kanchanaphisek) Toll Road, which is the outer ring highway running around the outskirts of Bangkok.
+The location is the western point (green) on the map.